-The sense of indignity and loss of control that we witnessed in the Lower Omo are of a piece with what researchers of forced displacement have documented in many other places (Oliver-Smith 2010).
+The sense of indignity and loss of control that we witnessed in the lower Omo are compatible with what researchers of forced displacement have documented in many other places (Oliver-Smith 2010).
 Another commonality is the ubiquity of resistance.
-One of the resources on which the Bodi have drawn in order to preserve a sense of dignity is their long experience of resistance to the projects of powerful outsiders (something they share with many other peoples of the Ethiopian periphery; cf. James 1979; González-Ruibal 2014).
+One of the resources on which the Bodi have drawn in order to preserve a sense of dignity is their long experience of resistance to the projects of powerful outsiders (something they share with many other peoples of the Ethiopian periphery; see James 1979; González-Ruibal 2014).
 In the case of the resettlement campaign, this resistance took the form both of overt conflict and covert subversion.
 Open conflict occurred principally between the Bodi and immigrants from Konso, and mostly took the form of tit-for-tat killings.
-These conflicts had begun almost immediately upon the arrival of Konso settlers in the government resettlement drive in 2004.
-The government had intervened in these cases by attempting to broker peace meetings.
-But with the region becoming newly critical to national development plans, the government installed a larger federal military presence in the woreda from 2012 onwards.
-A denouement occurred in early 2014, when, after a new round of fighting had broken out between the Bodi and settlers from Konso, the Ethiopian military intervened on the side of Konso settlers, firing on Bodi who approached Konso settlements; according to Ethiopian Satellite Television the soldiers injured 17 women, children, and youth (ESAT 2014).
+These conflicts began almost immediately upon the arrival of Konso settlers in the government resettlement drive in 2004.
+The government intervened in these cases by attempting to broker peace meetings.
+But with the region becoming newly critical to national development plans, the government installed a larger federal military presence in the woreda from 2012 onward.
+A denouement occurred in early 2014, when, after a new round of fighting had broken out between the Bodi and settlers from Konso, the Ethiopian military intervened on the side of Konso settlers, firing on Bodi who approached Konso settlements; according to Ethiopian Satellite Television the soldiers injured seventeen women, children, and youth (ESAT 2014).
 In the midst of this conflict, school teachers and other government workers left the new villages, as did most of the settlers who had been living there.

 Resistance to the government's designs was more commonly of a covert kind: (1) refusing to show up to meetings, or to endorse the plans presented at them; (2) partial compliance, in the form of building new houses, laying claim to irrigated land, and receiving (and sometimes re-selling) food aid, and (3) adopting a bet-spreading strategy by trying out life in the new villages, while keeping one foot planted in their former homes.
-It also manifested in the porous nature of the resettlement sites, and the ways in which people moved back and forth between the new villages and cattle camps and rainfed cultivation areas - treating the villagization sites not as their only homes, but as another node in their network.
+It also manifested in the porous nature of the resettlement sites, and the ways in which people moved back and forth between the new villages and cattle camps and rain-fed cultivation areas-treating the villagization sites not as their only homes, but as another node in their network.

 These resistance tactics work, however, only as long as other livelihood options remain open.
 As Scott has noted in his work on the "hill people" of Southeast Asia, grabbing of land and other resources by outsiders has diminished the power of techniques of resistance that for centuries helped people on the periphery maintain a degree of autonomy.
-Resettlement - the "transplantation" of "presumptively loyal and land-hungry valley populations" to the hills - has been a key strategy in the outsiders' playbook (Scott 2009:xii).
-Another and complementary strategy has been to redesign the landscape, using engineering technologies that effectively turn the "hills" into "valleys" - or, in the Ethiopian case, technologies that make the lowlands useful for highlanders.
+Resettlement the "transplantation" of "presumptively loyal and land-hungry valley populations" to the hills-has been a key strategy in the outsiders' playbook (Scott 2009:xii).
+Another and complementary strategy has been to redesign the landscape, using engineering technologies that effectively turn the "hills" into "valleys"-or, in the Ethiopian case, technologies that make the lowlands useful for highlanders.
+We see all three of these strategies employed by the Ethiopian state and its corporate partners in the lower Omo, to the detriment of the indigenous people of the region.